Visnea

-The genus was first described and published in Suppl.
-Pl. on page 36 in 1782.

 The fruits of the tree (known as Mocan) are edible.

+The genus name of Visnea is in honour of Gérard de Visme (c.
+1725 – c.
+1797), a French and English merchant in Lisbon, Portugal.
+The genus was first described by Carl Linnaeus the Younger in 1782, and published in Suppl.
+Pl. on page 36.

 Note; Visnea Steud. ex Endl. is a synonym of Barbacenia, a genus in a different family.

 Fossil record

 Four fossil seeds of a Visnea sp. have been described from middle Miocene strata of the Fasterholt area near Silkeborg in Central Jutland, Denmark.